 7 Fruit Juices That Are Healthier Than You Thought

-Drinking a couple of glasses of orange juice prevents the inflammation that can be triggered by a high-fat meal, notes 2017 research in the journal Food & Function.
+Orange juice not only has anti-inflammatory properties, but long-term consumption is also associated with low LDL cholesterol, some research shows.
+Other research also shows that drinking a couple of glasses of orange juice prevents the inflammation that can be triggered by a high-fat meal, per 2017 research in the journal Food & Function.
 Fifty-five women ate a fatty meal and drank either orange juice or water.
 A few hours later, the levels of inflammatory cytokines were lower in the juice drinkers than water drinkers.
-Sip a few ounces every day along with these healthy breakfast ideas.
+Sip a few ounces along with these healthy breakfast ideas.

 Lemonade: Thwarts kidney stones